 PayPal payouts (via PayPal clearing account)

-In our example we have mapped this transaction to a Shopify Clearing account.
+In our example, we have mapped this transaction to a Shopify Clearing account.

 The corresponding deposits in the QuickBooks PayPal account would look something like this:

-You can see the two deposits for 23.99 and 40.00 that will be allocated against the clearing account, and will clear out the expected 63.99 from A2X.
+We can see the two deposits for 23.99 and 40.00 that will be allocated against the clearing account, and will clear out the expected 63.99 from A2X.